fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### April - current, 2023

+Moving to Bangalore has been tough.
+The sheer number of people and the traffic is overwhelming.
+I have been trying to get used to the city, and it's been a month since I moved here, and [here's what it's like](/blog/lifeinametro.html).

 I got an internship at [StackIt](https://nowstackit.com) and will be working as a Software Engineer Intern.
+I intend to work with web applications, and set up CI/CD and data pipelines.

 *"At StackIt, we wish to take Spreadsheets into a new era.
 We are building the next-generation spreadsheet automation platform that will empower 1 billion+ business users to use spreadsheets as their business OS.
 StackIt is a Google Sheets Editor Plugin.
 Business teams can rely on StackIt to pull data from popular SaaS tools & internal databases like Chargebee, PostgreSQL, MySQL, etc regularly on spreadsheets.
 They can further analyze and build workflows & dashboards on top of it using StackIt."* - [StackIt](https://nowstackit.com).